Common Couples Sleeping Positions & What They Mean About Your Relationship

 The way a couple sleeps can provide deep insight into their relationship.
 However, not everyone is the same, and often times sleeping with distance between you and your partner is a sign of independence, not a lack of affection.

-Here are the most common couples sleeping positions and what they mean:
+Here are the most common sleep positions for couples and what they mean in terms of body language:

 1. The Tight Spoon - For HoneyMooners

-This couple's sleeping position is prevalent at the beginning of a relationship.
+This couple's sleep position is prevalent at the beginning of a relationship.
 Unlike a standard spoon, the tight spoon is nothing short of a backward horizontal hug.

 Most new couples are in the honeymoon phase and can't get enough of each other.
 If you and your partner sleep like this, you can bet that your relationship is off to a great, affectionate start.